Mary Elvira Weeks: Discovery of the Elements

 The seventh edition was identified as a "classic of chemistry".
 It was hailed as "a new edition of an old favorite", a "definitive and unique work" whose "value is well established and recognized by all".
 Revised by Weeks and Henry M. Leicester, it contained 2,688 references and 373 illustrations.
-Her work was one of the inspirations for The Lost Elements: The Periodic Table's Shadow Side (2015).
+(Leicester's contribution was a chapter on the known synthetic elements — the chapter was first published in the 6th edition.)
+Weeks's work was one of the inspirations for The Lost Elements: The Periodic Table's Shadow Side (2015).

 A History of the American Chemical Society

 In 1946 or 1947, Weeks began collaborating with Charles A. Browne on a retrospective history of the American Chemical Society.
 Browne was responsible for the structure of the project and the first nine chapters.
 After Browne's death in 1947, Weeks brought the project to completion, and A History of the American Chemical Society—Seventy-five Eventful Years was published in 1952.
 It was welcomed as avoiding the pitfalls common to commissioned histories.

 Recognition

 In 1967, Weeks won the Dexter Award for Outstanding Achievement in the History of Chemistry from the American Chemical Society.